-The Gaggle's four data types are translated into R as follws:
+The four Gaggle data types are translated into R as follows:

-• name list (mapped to an R character list)
+- name list (mapped to an R character list)

 - matrices (R matrix)

 - networks (GraphNEL object)

 - associative arrays (R environment)

 'Geese' are programs or web resources adapted to run the Gaggle.
 They are typically written independent of the Gaggle (as with R), and then adapted to the Gaggle with a modest amount of programming.
 (See the paper and website for more details.)
 Some current geese are: